Financial Abuse Support Project

-The Financial Abuse Support Project is an initiative of 1800RESPECT
+- The Financial Abuse Support Project was an initiative of 1800RESPECT

 The project was overseen by an Expert Advisory Group (EAG) representing experts and advocates in the financial, domestic violence and human rights sectors.
 The EAG comprised of representatives from: